coin-or/SHOT/README.md

 **SHOT is best described in the paper:**

-Lundell, A. Kronqvist, J. and Westerlund, T. The Supporting Hyperplane Optimization Toolkit: A Polyhedral Outer Approximation Based
+Lundell, A. Kronqvist, J. and Westerlund, T. *The Supporting Hyperplane Optimization Toolkit: A Polyhedral Outer Approximation Based
-Convex MINLP Solver Utilizing a Single Branching Tree Approach (2018). http://www.optimization-online.org/DB_FILE/2018/06/6680.pdf
+Convex MINLP Solver Utilizing a Single Branching Tree Approach* (2018). http://www.optimization-online.org/DB_FILE/2018/06/6680.pdf

 **The features for solving nonconvex MINLP problems are described in the papers:**

-Lundell, A. and Kronqvist, J., Polyhedral Approximation Strategies in Nonconvex Mixed-Integer Nonlinear Programming.
+Lundell, A. and Kronqvist, J., *Polyhedral Approximation Strategies in Nonconvex Mixed-Integer Nonlinear Programming*.
 Optimization Online (2020). http://www.optimization-online.org/DB_HTML/2020/03/7691.html

-Lundell, A. and Kronqvist, J. On Solving Nonconvex MINLP Problems with SHOT (2019).
+Lundell, A. and Kronqvist, J. *On Solving Nonconvex MINLP Problems with SHOT* (2019).
 In: Le Thi H., Le H., Pham Dinh T. (editors) Optimization of Complex Systems: Theory, Models, Algorithms and Applications.
 WCGO 2019.
 Advances in Intelligent Systems and Computing, vol 991.
 Springer, Cham.